 But back to shopping—surveys show it’s one of the top reasons people come to the Greater Palm Springs area and especially to Palm Desert, the retail heart of the desert.
-Check out the Saturday and Sunday Street Fair hosted by the College of the Desert Alumni Association on the campus.
-It’s a “feel good.”
-A portion of every sale benefits the association, which has funded millions of dollars in scholarships in the past 30 years.
+To help make planning your shopping spree a little easier, use this to highlight where you want to go.

 Switch your walking shoes for hiking boots and accept the challenge of the valley’s mountain trails.
 Take note that even trails marked “moderate” will have a definite vertical slope!
 You’ll find maps and guidance at the headquarters of the Santa Rosa and San Jacinto Mountains National Monument, where you can also learn about more about desert flora and fauna.

 Make one more footwear switch to golf shoes.
-Palm Desert’s city-owned Desert Willow Golf Resort has play on two championship courses with natural hazards and water features and to-die-for views of the surrounding Santa Rosa Mountains from the courses and the clubhouse dining patio.
+Palm Desert’s city-owned Desert Willow Golf Resort has play on two championship courses with natural hazards, water features and to-die-for views of the surrounding Santa Rosa Mountains from the courses and the clubhouse dining patio.

 Had enough outdoor daylight fun?
-It’s time for dinner at one of Palm Desert’s 150 restaurants with choices of fare from easy casual to haute elegant.
+It’s time for dinner at one of Palm Desert’s restaurants with choices of fare from easy casual to haute elegant.
 And don’t forget to book a show at the McCallum Theatre for the Performing Arts.
-Season there is October through May.

 And next time you are in Palm Desert, think about a hot air balloon ride, an art and architecture self-tour, wine tasting, a Jeep, Hummer or ATV Tour, tennis on public or resort courses, a peek at Westfield Palm Desert mall and spa experiences.

-1. Schedule a dinner at one of restaurants at J.W.
-Marriott Desert Springs Resort & Spa and ride a gondola to dinner.
+1. Schedule a dinner at one of the restaurants at J.W.
+Marriott Desert Springs Resort & Spa and take a ride in the gondola.